 20. Use soft music while driving: The choice of soft music will make you more attentive and considerate on the road with all of the above fuel-saving tips.
 The fast or upbeat number will aggravate you more to forget all and drive fast as possible and race to the finish line.

 Plan and Monitor

-22. Display fuel consumption in cluster: If your car comes with fuel consumption display then drive it with that all the time to keep a constant eye on your driving behavior and constantly challenge and remind yourself to improve it.
+22. Display fuel consumption in cluster: If your car comes with a fuel consumption display then drive it with that all the time to keep a constant eye on your driving behavior and constantly challenge and remind yourself to improve it.

-29. Adhere to the speed limit: If you adhere to the assigned road speed limit then you are among majority of the car driver on the road and you don’t have to slow down or pace up suddenly.
-These sudden increase or decrease in speed takes the toll on the fuel mileage.
+29. Adhere to the speed limit: If you adhere to the assigned road speed limit then you are among the majority of the car driver on the road and you don’t have to slow down or pace up suddenly.
+These sudden increase or decrease in speed takes a toll on the fuel mileage.

 30. Park in shade: This will heat up your car less and will use lesser air conditioning to cool the car cabin and resulting in less fuel consumption and a more comfortable drive.